MTDOJRP/docs/docs/introduction/joining-cad.md

 # Joining the CAD

-The MTDOJRP CAD platform is a web-based platform that allows you to create and manage your characters, vehicles, and much, more!
+The MTDOJRP CAD is a web-based platform that allows you to create and manage your characters, vehicles, and much more!

 :::danger This is Required!
 It is a requirement to have an account on the CAD platform to be able to play on the MTDOJRP server.